BenKBreen/AmericanSignLanguage/README.md

 This package is video interpreter which can detect 59 distinct characters and symbols from American Sign Language.

-Ex: Attempt to sign "Hi Artem"
+Ex: An attempt to sign "Hi Artem"

 <img src="ASL.gif" width="900" height="450"/>